 The Coastal Path connects Magazine Bay, Corsair and Cass Bay beaches, with spectacular views of Whakaraupō/Lyttelton Harbour, Ōtamahua/Quail Island and Charteris Bay opposite.

-The Coastal Path starts at the white gate at 7 Park Tce.
 This wide, well-formed track follows the coastline well above the shore.
-You can take a connecting path (5 min) to drop down to explore Magazine Bay.
-Magazine Bay is home to the Thornycroft Torpedo Boat Museum (limited open hours), and a small sandy beach perfect for picnics.
+You can take a connecting path (5 minutes) to drop down to explore Magazine Bay, a small sandy beach perfect for picnics, which is home to the Thornycroft Torpedo Boat Museum (limited open hours).

 The return track to Cass Bay follows the fence then descends through the gum trees.
 You can also exit the reserve to Governors Bay Road from the top picnic area – there is a small pull-off for parking.